johnpauljpc/person_api/README.md

 # Person API (HNGx stage II task)
+## Introduction
+**This is a simple REST API capable of CRUD operations on a resource, say, a "person".
+In other words, This REST API is capable of doing the following:**
+- Adding a new person
+- Fetching details of a person
+- Modifying details of an existing person
+- Removing a person

 ## Project Setup
 **1. Ensure you have Python and Django installed on your system.**